This guide describes basic testing and performance analysis for Oculus Quest development in Unreal Engine.

 The following metrics are available-

-Applications can use multiple cores simultaneously on the Oculus Go.
+Applications can use multiple cores simultaneously.
 The Profiler Tool gathers both the utility percentage on the most occupied CPU core and the average utility percentage among all CPU cores.
 If the “System CPU Util Worst%” is very high but the “System CPU Util Avg%” is relatively low, that often means opportunity to optimize the application by rebalancing workload among threads.

 OVR Metrics Tool reports application frame rate, heat, GPU and CPU throttling values, and the number of tears and stale frames per second.
 It is available for download from our Downloads page.